Preston-on-Tees

 Preston-on-Tees, locally called Preston, is a village and civil parish in the borough of Stockton-on-Tees, County Durham, England.
 The civil parish population at the 2011 census was 1,689.
-It is home to Preston Hall and it's accompanying public park.
+It is home to Preston Hall and its accompanying public park.

-In the 2011, the village was included as a part of Yarm, being on Yarm Road and in a continuous built-up area down to Yarm High Street.
+In the 2011 census, the village was included as a part of Yarm, being on Yarm Road and in a continuous built-up area down to Yarm High Street.

 Governance

-The parish originated as a township in the Stockton-on-Tees parish, recognised as a civil parish itself in 1866.
-It was included in the Stockton poor law union and then the Stockton rural sanitary district.
-In 1894 this became the Stockton Rural District.
-In 1968 part of it became part of the county borough of Teesside.
+The parish originated as a township within the larger Stockton-on-Tees parish.
+It became a separate civil parish in 1866.
+It was included in the Stockton poor law union and then the Stockton rural sanitary district until both were abolished in 1894 when the new Stockton Rural District was established.

+In 1968 Preston-on-Tees became a part of the county borough of Teesside.
 It later became part of the non-metropolitan district of Stockton-on-Tees in 1974 under the Local Government Act 1972.

-Demography
+Demographics

 According to the 2001 census, it had a population of 1,748.
 It has a diverse number of property types, ranging from terraced rented houses to large detached private dwellings.

 Education

-Preston-on-Tees has one school, Eaglescliffe Junction School was built in 1907, and later became known as Preston Primary School.
-The parish is in the catchment for Egglescliffe Secondary School.
+Preston-on-Tees has one school, Eaglescliffe Junction School built in 1907.
+This later became known as Preston Primary School.
+The parish is also in the catchment for Egglescliffe Secondary School.

 Religious sites

-There is a Methodist church on Witham Avenue.
-The church is named Eaglescliffe Trinity Methodist Church and was opened in 1902.
-There is also a Church of England parish church dedicated to All Saints, which was founded in the early 1900s as a church plant into Preston-on-Tees from the Church of St Thomas, Stockton.
+On Witham Avenue the Methodist church of Eaglescliffe Trinity Methodist Church and was opened in 1902.
+There is also a Church of England parish church named All Saints, which was founded in the early 1900s as a church plant into Preston-on-Tees from the Church of St Thomas, Stockton.